Longmeix/GraphUIL/README.md

 - data/: contains the processed data.
     - graph/: `adj_s.pkl, adj_t.pkl`: adjacency matrices of the source network and the target network.
               `embeds.pkl`: textual input features of two networks.
-    - label/: anchor files, train_test_0.x.pkl split the training anchors at ratios range from 0.1 to 0.9.
+    - label/: anchor files, train_test_0.x.pkl splits the training anchors at ratios range from 0.1 to 0.9.

     The dataset Douban-Weibo is provided by the PHD student Siyuan Chen.
 If you use the data, please cite the following paper.
 More details refer to [INFUNE](https://github.com/hilbert9221/INFUNE).